EtienneQuarteyPapafio/Nwise-Internship-Projects/Week 2/README.md

 Hands-on CyberSecurity internship projects showing practical experience with Tooling, Triaging, and Digital Forensics through technical documentation.

 # Objectives
-For week 2 our objectives were to
+For week 2 our objectives were to use Nmap to discover devices on our network and identify services they are running, and to use wireshark to capture and analyse network traffic.
+We also learnt how to recognise normal network behaviour, and identify signs of suspicious and malicious traffic patterns.

 Kali pinging google:
 ![alt text](https://github.com/EtienneQuarteyPapafio/Nwise-Internship-Projects/blob/main/Week%201/Screenshots/KaliPingGoogle.png)